yaq007/Autofocus-Layer/README.md

 ```

 ## Quick Start
 First, you need to download the provided subset of BRATS dataset and all the trained models.
-You can simply run the following scripts:
+Please run
 ``` bash
 chmod +x download_sub_dataset.sh
 ./download_sub_daset.sh